hcederna/road-trip-optimization/README.md

 conda --version
 ```

 You should see the installed version number, such as `conda 4.3.27`.
-If instead you see an error message, reference [verifying that conda is installed](https://conda.io/docs/user-guide/tasks/manage-conda.html) in the conda documentation.
+If instead, you see an error message, reference [verifying that conda is installed](https://conda.io/docs/user-guide/tasks/manage-conda.html) in the conda documentation.

 With Anaconda correctly installed, navigate in the terminal to the `road-trip-optimization-master` directory using the command: